 Keep in mind there’s both contextual category targeting and contextual keyword targeting.
 While they’re similar concepts, category targeting looks at how the publisher categorizes the website while keyword targeting looks at the keywords on the site.

 If first-party data is in short supply, you can employ third-party data, aka data targeting, from outside sources to provide the means for reaching your target audience.
 More on choosing data brands and segments later.

 First-party data is your most powerful asset.
 A quick win for any marketer is to employ CRM targeting in a campaign strategy.
-With Choozle, you can bring your CRM data into our platform to target people who are already in your customer base and engaged with your brand.
+With Choozle, use your CRM data to target people who are already in your voter base and engaged with your campaign.